turbot/steampipe-plugin-nomad/docs/tables/nomad_acl_binding_rule.md

-# Table: nomad_acl_auth_method
+# Table: nomad_acl_binding_rule

-Binding rules provide a mapping between a Nomad user's SSO authorisation claims and internal Nomad objects such as ACL Roles and ACL Policies.
+Binding rules provide a mapping between a Nomad user's SSO authorization claims and internal Nomad objects such as ACL Roles and ACL Policies.
 A binding rule is directly related to a single auth method, and therefore only evaluated by login attempts using that method.
 All binding rules mapped to an auth method are evaluated during each login attempt.

 ## Examples